Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: Simulation studies

-In Table \ref{sim:table_error_power}, we first evaluate the error rates of falsely rejecting $H_{12}$, $H_1$ or $H_2$ under the global null hypothesis where $\Delta_{1, 0} = \Delta_{2, 0} = 0$.
-Our proposed method has a relatively accurate control on three error rates at $\alpha = 0.05$ across three scenarios with varying $\psi_{1, 0}^{(c)}$ and $\psi_{2, 0}^{(c)}$.
-The constant critical values of MAP and two robust MAPs are chosen at $0.9975$, $0.992$, and $0.986$, respectively, to ensure FWER not exceeding $\alpha$ under all three cases.
-The ``worst case scenario'' is $\psi_{1, 0}^{(c)} = 0.5$ and $\psi_{2, 0}^{(c)} = 0.4$, where the probability of rejecting $H_{12}$ is approximately $0.05$.
-This choice of critical values essentially leads to conservative error rates in other cases and a potential power loss as evaluated later.
 Under a single null hypothesis where only a single $\Delta_i$ is equal to zero, the error rate happens when this particular true null hypothesis is erroneously rejected.
 All methods control this error rate well below $\alpha$.
-When it comes to alternative hypotheses, our method has a higher power of rejecting each elementary null hypothesis, and a higher power of rejecting at least one of them than MAP and two RMAPs under $\psi_{1, 0}^{(c)} = 0.3, \psi_{2, 0}^{(c)} = 0.2$ and $\psi_{1, 0}^{(c)} = 0.4, \psi_{2, 0}^{(c)} = 0.3$.
+When it comes to alternative hypotheses, our method has a much higher power of rejecting each elementary null hypothesis, and a higher power of rejecting at least one of them than MAP and two RMAPs under $\psi_{1, 0}^{(c)} = 0.3, \psi_{2, 0}^{(c)} = 0.2$ and $\psi_{1, 0}^{(c)} = 0.4, \psi_{2, 0}^{(c)} = 0.3$.
 This is mainly due to the conservative type I error of using a constant critical value for MAP and RMAPs.
 When response rates are higher at $\psi_{1, 0}^{(c)} = 0.5, \psi_{2, 0}^{(c)} = 0.4$, MAP usually has the best power performance, followed by our DNN method, and then two RMAPs.
-The number of simulation iterations in validation is $100, 000$.
+Note that there are two scenarios with prior-data conflict given that historical control rates are $0.4$, $0.3$ for the first and the second endpoint, respectively.

 Table \ref{sim:table_bias} presents the bias and Table \ref{sim:table_mse} shows the root of mean squared error (RMSE) of posterior means of $\psi_{1, 0}^{(c)}$ and $\psi_{2, 0}^{(c)}$.
 In scenarios where the current control rates and historical rates are consistent at $0.4$ for the first endpoint and $0.3$ for the second endpoint, all methods have small biases, and MAP has the smallest RMSE.
 Under cases with prior-data conflict, DNN and two RMAPs have better bias than MAP, and moreover DNN has the smallest RMSE.
-The overall conclusion is that our DNN based method enjoys the robustness of RMAP under prior-data conflict, and preserves power by modeling critical values.
+The overall conclusion is that our DNN-based method enjoys the robustness of RMAP under prior-data conflict, and preserves power by modeling critical values as compared with MAP and RMAP by using constant critical values.

 Figure \ref{F:sim_error} shows the approximation errors of DNN in estimating posterior means of $\psi_{1, 0}^{(c)}$ and $\psi_{2, 0}^{(c)}$, and posterior probabilities $S_1$ and $S_2$ in (\ref{equ:bay_interest}) from $B = 8,000$ training data.
 The MSE from DNN training is approximately $0.001$.
 Errors are relatively larger in approximating $S_1$ and $S_2$ from (\ref{equ:bay_interest}), because their training labels have more randomness in the Monte Carlo estimates as compared with the empirical posterior means of $\psi^{(c)}_{1, 0}$ and $\psi^{(c)}_{2, 0}$.